nishanthjois/Autonomous-Vehicle-Detection/README.md

 There is an excellent tutorial here: http://www.learnopencv.com/histogram-of-oriented-gradients/ but we will list few important terms here:

 In the HOG feature descriptor, the distribution (histograms) of directions of gradients (oriented gradients) are used as features.
-Gradients (x and y derivatives ) of an image are useful because the magnitude of gradients is large around edges and corners (regions of abrupt intensity changes) and we know that edges and corners pack in a lot more information about object shape than flat regions.
+Gradients (x and y derivatives) of an image are useful because the magnitude of gradients is large around edges and corners (regions of abrupt intensity changes) and we know that edges and corners pack in a lot more information about object shape than flat regions.

 At every pixel, the gradient has a magnitude and a direction.
 We will group these pixels into small cells (say 8 x8 pixels).
 Inside these cell will compute HOG.
 The x-gradient fires on vertical lines and the y-gradient fires on horizontal lines.
 The magnitude of gradient fires where ever there is a sharp change in intensity.
 None of them fire when the region is smooth.

-For color images, the gradients of the three channels are evaluated).
+For color images, the gradients of the three channels are evaluated.
 The magnitude of gradient at a pixel is the maximum of the magnitude of gradients of the three channels, and the angle is the angle corresponding to the maximum gradient.

 The histogram is essentially a vector (or an array ) of 9 bins (numbers) corresponding to angles 0, 20, 40, 60 … 160.
 Gradient samples are distributed into these bins and summed up.